KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 * Will Vincent about building in public
 * Andy Fundinger about the potential impact of AI on Financial Services development
 * Jorge Gimeno about his testing experience, including a recommendation to check out [ISTQB](https://istqb.org/) standards
-* Mario Munoz about the structure of his talk [Create a Python Package: From Zero to Hero](https://us.pycon.org/2026/schedule/presentation/99/)
+* Mario Munoz about the structure of his talk "[Create a Python Package: From Zero to Hero](https://us.pycon.org/2026/schedule/presentation/99/)"
 * Sarah Entzminger about her career path into electrical engineering
-* Paul Everitt about his [The Shift to Agentic Engineering](https://www.youtube.com/watch?v=n366hY4JZ9U&t=1s) talk at Andrew Ng's AI Dev 2026 Conference and their [Spec Driven Development with Coding Agents](https://www.deeplearning.ai/courses/spec-driven-development-with-coding-agents) collaboration
+* Paul Everitt about his "[The Shift to Agentic Engineering](https://www.youtube.com/watch?v=n366hY4JZ9U&t=1s)" talk at Andrew Ng's AI Dev 2026 Conference and their [Spec Driven Development with Coding Agents](https://www.deeplearning.ai/courses/spec-driven-development-with-coding-agents) collaboration

 🔝 <sub>[**back to top**](#table-of-contents)</sub>